girishji/declutter.nvim/README.md

 Removing the clutter to reveal the essential.

-All colors are configured through Terminal app.
+All colors are configured directly through the terminal app of your choice.
 Colors are not hardcoded.
 Modern terminals allow [16 ansi colors](https://jeffkreeftmeijer.com/vim-16-color/) to be set to whatever 24-bit hex values you choose.
-This means you can set these colors to a precise shade unlike the rest of 256 (-16) colors in cterm palette.
+This means you can set these colors to a precise shade.
 Since this theme inherits colors from terminal you can configure the look on the fly by directly adjusting colors in your terminal app.
 You will also get consistent look across shell commands.

+Syntax highlighting is kept to a minimum.
+There is no advantage from readability perspective by assigning rainbow colors to every syntactic artifact, especially if those colors have no inherent meaning.
+I created this color scheme for my own use, and hopefully you will find it useful also.

 ## Screenshot